EU court to decide if Austrian can bring Facebook class action suit

 He says Facebook has illegally violated the privacy rights of European users, including by helping a U.S. spy agency.
 Facebook has rejected his assertions, which date back to 2014, and says it has always complied with European data protection laws.

-While common in the United States as a way to keep corporate behaviour in check, class action lawsuits, in which claims shared by an entire class of people are heard in a single case, are rarely recognised in Europe.
+While common in the United States as a way to keep corporate behavior in check, class action lawsuits, in which claims shared by an entire class of people are heard in a single case, are rarely recognized in Europe.

 Facebook says Schrems, who has published a book, delivers lectures and operates websites discussing privacy issues, has a professional interest in the case and therefore should not be treated as a consumer who can take advantage of consumer protection laws, or be able to sue on behalf of others.